fallahn/pseuthe/readme.md

 The player can be controlled with either the keyboard or a controller.
 Pseuthe is tested mainly with an xbox 360 controller, but others should work fine too.
-There are two sets of controls available; Arcade - which are enabled by default, and Classic - which can be enabled via the check box on the main menu.
+There are two sets of controls available; Arcade - which is enabled by default, and Classic - which can be enabled via the check box on the main menu.

-In Arcade mode left and right rotates the player's head left and right, while forward and backward accelerate and decelerate.
+In Arcade mode left and right rotates the player's head, while forward and backward accelerate and decelerate in the direction the player is looking.
 This is similar to many top down racing games - the main difference being that there is no friction applied to the player.
 Once you accelerate up to speed you no longer need to keep accelerating.
 Light adjustments using the accelerate and decelerate keys is the recommended approach.
 In Arcade mode the controls are mapped like so:

 ######Accelerate:
 W or Up Arrow on the keyboard, or Button 0 or z-axis negative on a